Dynamic Triggering Mechanisms for Event-Triggered Control: Triggering Mechanisms for Event-Triggered Control Systems

 the closed loop system is of the form (\ref{eq:clsys}).
 In event-triggered control systems, the execution times are triggered by events that are generated according to a rule on the state of the system.
-This rule is called the {\it event generator}.
+This rule is called the {\it event triggering mechanism} (ETM).